alanhermanns/emojis/curriculum/class-16/lab/README.md

 ## Working on this Lab

-This is a pair (group) exercise.
-Use **20 minute** intervals with a couple minutes between to switch using git push and pull.

-You **must** use a timer and **switch religiously between your computers at each interval**.

 You **cannot** pass this lab without a commit history that indicates normal back-and-forth pairing.

 ### Setup

-1. Create a GitHub org for your pair and make sure devs are admins
 1. Create a `ripe-banana` repository
 1. Reuse boilerplate files to get baseline functionality ASAP